 Main illustration: Leonardo Santamaria

 There are many reasons an organization seeks out customer feedback.
-A support team will want to know if their service experience was helpful, while a product team might need help prioritizing what to build next.
+A support team will want to know if their service experience was helpful.
+A product team might need help prioritizing what to build next.

 Customer feedback is of obvious benefit to product managers, customer service teams, analysts, marketers, and pretty much anybody in your organization.
 Despite this, a recent study found a full 42% of companies don’t survey their customers or collect feedback.

 What is customer feedback?

 Customer feedback is input relayed from your customers about their experience and satisfaction levels regarding your product or service.
 Customer feedback can come in from a variety of channels (email, social media) or messenger tools such as Intercom.

 Why is customer feedback so important?